 The syntax of the function is:

 where the number arguments are a set of one or more numeric values, or arrays of numeric values, that you want to return the smallest value of.
 These values can be supplied directly to the function, as cells containing numeric values, or as values returned from other excel formulas.

-In Excel 2007 & Excel 2010, you can provide up to 255 number arguments to the function, but in Excel 2003 or earlier, you can only provide up to 30 number arguments.
+In Excel 2007 & later versions of Excel, you can provide up to 255 number arguments to the function, but in Excel 2003 or earlier, you can only provide up to 30 number arguments.

 If an argument is supplied to the function as a reference to a cell, or an array of cells, the Min function will ignore blank cells, and text or logical values contained within the supplied cell range.
 However, logical values and text representations of numbers that are supplied directly to the function will be included in the calculation.

 Further examples of the Excel Min function can be found on the Microsoft Office website.